 It’s a competitive market out there.
 Price isn’t the only thing you can focus on during negotiation.
-You don’t always need to submit the highest bid, as you can offer a greater deposit of earnest money (money paid to the seller in good faith to show them that you want to purchase the home), work out a deal on repairs, request the seller pay closing costs, leave appliances, and more.
+You don’t always need to submit the highest bid, as you can offer a greater deposit of earnest money (a deposit of good faith paid to the seller showing that you are serious about purchasing the home), work out a deal on repairs, request the seller pay closing costs, leave appliances, and more.

 6. Get personal.

 Take things to the next level with your offer by getting personal.
 A home is a place filled with memories, and the seller may have a deep connection with the home.
 Make your offer stand out amongst the rest by including a letter with your offer detailing why this is your dream home, how you plan to use the home, or how you and your family will treasure it for many years to come.

 7. Utilize a home inspection and appraisal to your advantage.

 With an inspection, a detailed examination of the condition of the home, negotiation will depend on the current housing demand surrounding the home and if issues are found.
 If the home has issues, it helps you renegotiate the price or ask the seller to make repairs before the sale is completed.

 Once the home is under contract, an appraisal will determine the property’s value as the lender will not lend you more than the home is worth.
 If the appraisal comes back at or above the sales price, the sale will move forward.
 If it is below the sales price, it can delay or end the sale.
 However, a lower appraisal means that you can negotiate the final price.